celery/celery/docs/faq.rst

 Celery poses very little overhead both in memory footprint and performance.

-But please note that the default configuration is not optimized for time nor space, see the :ref:`guide-optimizing` guide for more information.
+But please note that the default configuration isn't optimized for time nor space, see the :ref:`guide-optimizing` guide for more information.

 .. _faq-serializion-is-a-choice: